OVERVIEW

 CAREER OPPORTUNITIES

 Communication is all about learning how to communicate information effectively.
 Strong communication skills are essential in all industries and are invaluable in helping organizations succeed.
-The Department of Communications prepares students careers in broadcasting, public speaking, media relations, social media, scriptwriting, journalism and telecommunications.
+The Department of Communication prepares students for careers in broadcasting, social media, public relations, journalism, video production and content creation.

 STUDENT EXPERIENCES

-Department of Communication students find many outlets to build on the skills they learn in and out of the classroom.
+There are many experiences available to our students.
 For example, Lambda Pi Eta, a communication honorary society, recognizes our outstanding students and provides opportunities for greater involvement and leadership within the field of communication.
-Opportunities for active involvement in media production and programming exist with YSU Athletics (NCAA D1 sports productions), Penguin Rundown (weekly sports web show), The Jambar (YSU's student newspaper), Light the Wick (arts-based web show), Rookery Radio (YSU’s first-ever, internet-only, student-run radio station), and starting in the Fall 2019, Jambar TV.
+Opportunities for active involvement in content creation and production are available with YSU Athletics (NCAA D1 sports productions), The Jambar (YSU's student newspaper), Rookery Radio, and several student produced shows.

 The Department of Communication